Skip to main content

 How does it ensure the right length for meta titles and descriptions?

 The Content Agent is configured with character limits and best practices for each content type.
-Meta titles stay under 60 characters, descriptions hit the optimal range for search results, and blurbs are calibrated to be useful without overwhelming the page.
+Meta titles stay under 60 characters, descriptions are targeted to an appropriate range for search results, and blurbs are calibrated to be useful without overwhelming the page.

 See short-form content generation in action